How To Get Stains Out of a Mattress

 - Soak up liquid.

 If the stain is still wet, soak up the liquid with a clean cloth by gently blotting.
 Do not rub or scrub at this point, or you’ll just help the stain penetrate further into the fabric of the mattress.
+Here, find out how to disinfect a mattress.

 - Spray-on cleaner.